rizinorg/book/src/configuration/evars.md

 │       ┌─< 0x000082b0      bgt   0x82c0
 │       │   0x000082b4      mvn   r3,   0
 ```
-In the above example, the opcodes and the arguments are aligned.
+In the above example, the opcodes and the operands are aligned.
 Now, turning it on would align only the opcodes.
 ```
 [0x00008290]> e asm.tabs.once=true
 [0x00008290]> pd 10